rejetto/hfs/dev-plugins.md

         - `getNextFiltered/getPreviousFiltered: ()=>Entry` as above, but considers the filtered-list instead
         - `getDefaultIcon: ()=>ReactElement` produces the default icon for this entry
     - output `Html`
+- `entry`
+  - you receive each entry of the list, and optionally produce HTML code that will completely replace the entry row/slot.
+  - parameter `{ entry: Entry }` (refer above for Entry object)
+  - output `Html`
 - `afterEntryName`
     - you receive each entry of the list, and optionally produce HTML code that will be added after the name of the entry.
     - parameter `{ entry: Entry }` (refer above for Entry object)